 Welcome to Practicing Writing!
 Here you’ll find updates on writing and publishing opportunities (especially handy between issues of our popular monthly newsletter).
 You’ll discover ONLY opportunities that charge no fees, and ONLY publications/contests that will pay for your writing.
-The blog also shares writing-related news and resources, book reviews, and updates regarding this practicing writer’s own work.
+The blog also shares writing-related news and resources and updates regarding this practicing writer’s own work.

 In which I participate in David Abrams’s “Sunday Sentence” project, sharing the best sentence I’ve read during the past week, “out of context and without commentary.”

 I knew that after the war my grandmother had started lecturing at Moscow State, and had consulted on a film about Ivan the Great (“gatherer of the lands of Rus”) which so reminded Joseph Stalin of himself that he gave her an apartment in central Moscow; that despite this she was forced out of Moscow State a few years later, at the height of the “anti-cosmopolitan”—i.e., anti-Jewish—campaign; and that she got by after that as a tutor and as a translator from other Slavic languages.

 Source: Keith Gessen, “How Did We Come to Know You?”
 (The New Yorker)

 Writing-related resources, news, and reflections to peruse over the weekend.
 Continue reading ›